KnowageLabs/Knowage-Documentation/chapter_4/widget_gallery.rst

 Using import you will see a dialog to choose the template to be imported.
 Clicking "import" it will be added to the current list.

-A **Template** is a json file containing a collection of properties describing the widget and the code that will compose it.
+A **Template** is a json file containing a collection of properties describing the widget and the code componing it.

 The following fields will be present: